 Ambulatory Phlebectomy is often performed in conjunction with sclerotherapy.

 – Performed on an outpatient basis under local anesthesia

 – No downtime

 – No stitches

 Patients love the look and feel of their brand new legs following the ambulatory phlebectomy procedure.
-You may experience slight bruising or swelling.
-A bandage and/or compression stockings are worn post-procedure to aid recovery.
+You may experience bruising or swelling.
+Bandages and/or compression stockings are worn post-procedure to aid recovery.